 Understanding Discount and Flat Fee Real Estate Brokerages

 What is a discount real estate broker?
 Discount real estate brokers are licensed real estate agents who operate for a discount instead of a traditional, full commission.
-Although its important to understand that their is NO “standard commission”, real estate commissions have stayed pretty consistent at five and a half to six percent of the homes sales price.
+Although it’s important to understand that there is NO “standard commission”, real estate commissions have stayed pretty consistent at five and a half to six percent of the home’s sales price.
 Instead of charging you the typical commission of 3% of the final sales price going to the listing agent, they will work for less, like a 2% or even a 1% fee.
 In addition, some discount real estate brokers will list a home for a flat fee as opposed to a percentage of the sales price.

 Two Sides of a Real Estate Transaction

 Many home sellers are not aware that there are two sides of a real estate transaction – both with an allotted amount of commission being offered.
 There is the listing side, which pays the listing agent.
 There is also a percentage of the sales price offered to the real estate agent that brings the buyer.
 These real estate commissions are set when the home is listed for sale.